 Professor of Bioaerosol Science & Pro-Vice Chancellor - Education and member of the Senior Management team

-The Pro-Vice Chancellor of Education is responsible for working with the Pro-Vice-Chancellor, Education to develop the future strategic direction of education provision across the University and to implement this across Cranfield’s Water, Energy, Environment and Agrifood themes.
+The Pro-Vice Chancellor of Education is responsible developing the future strategic direction of education provision across the University and to implement this across Cranfield’s Water, Energy, Environment and Agrifood themes.

 Professor Sean Tyrrel graduated from the University of Leeds with a BSc (Hons) in Microbiology in 1986.
 He was awarded an MPhil from Cranfield University for his work on groundwater microbiology and a PhD, also from Cranfield, for his research into low energy wastewater treatment.